risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

 |

-troubleshhoting applications
+troubleshooting applications
    this may include areas such as

-   - core dns - verification of dns operation
+   - core DNS - verification of DNS operation

    - scheduler  - checking a list of pod events

    - security - kubectl describe pod commands to get more insights into image pulls errors

-   kubernetes has a mechanism to simplify troubleshooting by including a reason message of container terminantion and pod status
+   Kubernetes has a mechanism to simplify troubleshooting by including reason message of container termination and pod status

-   the termination message gets written to a speciffic file on the container ``/var/termination-reason``
+   the termination message gets written to a specific file on the container ``/var/termination-reason``

 |